 Candidates who are supporting the Manifesto for Muscle

-Below is a list of candidates who have already signed up to our manifesto pledges:
+Below is a list of candidates who have already signed up to one or more of our manifesto pledges:

 Carolyn Abbott, Conservative, Gedling